 - Respiratory illness

-There is no medication that has been shown to reverse the effects of a cocaine overdose.
-Instead, a person who suffers a cocaine overdose requires immediate medical attention.
+To date, no medications are available to reverse the effects of a cocaine overdose.
+If a person takes too much cocaine at once, he or she requires immediate medical attention.

-A cocaine overdose may lead to a stroke, seizure, or heart attack, and emergency room doctors treat the issue accordingly.
-ER doctors may attempt to restore blood flow to the heart of a cocaine overdose patient, stop a patient’s seizure, and/or help a patient regain oxygen-rich blood in the affected side of the brain following a stroke.
+Failure to treat a cocaine overdose may lead to a stroke, seizure, or heart attack.
+Emergency room doctors may attempt to restore a cocaine overdose victim’s blood flow to the heart.
+They may also work diligently to stop a cocaine overdose victim’s seizure and/or regain oxygen-rich blood to the affected side of the brain after a stroke.